ydanilin/frontera-try/docs/webpilot.md

 The situation is that links actually originating in the Scrapy side, but will be handled on the Frontera side.
 Therefore they must communicate the link details and understand each other.
 We must agree on data formats and we propose to establish this as **WebPilot protocol**.

 1. Both Scrapy and Frontera have (by design) special field called `meta` to store arbitrary information in the `Request` and `Response` classes.
-2. Block of information about link is called `flight` and to be stored in meta inder `meta['flight']` key.
+2. Block of information about link is called `flight` and to be stored in meta under `meta['flight']` key.
 3. `meta['flight']` data structure must be carried out through the whole (single) Request-Response-Request-Response... chain.
 The fact is that the frameworks copy meta field form `Request` to `Response` automatically, but **do not do so** for `Request`s, **newly born from extracting links** from `Response` webpage.
 4. To describe `flight` data structure, we show the scraping process from Fig. 1 in simplified form but showing the `meta['flight']` examples.